Schedule & Curriculum

 - Define your own program goals and choose an area of story craft to focus on for individual study.
 You will also create a reading list and study plan in collaboration with the instructor that’s unique to your style.

-Class does not meet on MLK Day or President's Day.
+Class does not meet on MLK Day, President's Day and Patriot's Day.

 In the second term, you will: